 An ecosystem is a group of living organisms and non-living elements of the environment that are found together and affect each other.
 There are terrestrial ecosystems, which are found on the land, and marine ecosystems, that are found along the coast and in the oceans.
-Examples of ecosystems are rain forests (Fig 24), secondary forests or bush, food gardens, forests and gardens.
-In these ways, biodiversity will decrease.
+Examples of ecosystems are rain forests, secondary forests or bush, food gardens, mangrove swamps, rivers, coral reefs, beaches and grass fields.
+Each ecosystem has its own group of plants and animals that live together and depend on each other.